gaskyk/housing-websites/README.md

 To obtain data from the Zoopla API, an API key is required which can be obtained from the [Zoopla developer pages](http://developer.zoopla.com/).
 No API key is required for accessing the [Nestoria API](http://www.nestoria.co.uk/help/api).

 All code is written using Python 3.4, with different packages required by each file.
+Overall the following packages are required:
+- scikit-learn
+- scipy
+- numpy
+- pandas
+- requests

 ### Data